Discover how SICK’s Machine Safety Prioritization Analysis service to prioritize and tackle safety upgrades

 What aspects of the machine safety requirements are evaluated during the Prioritization Analysis?

-The Machine Safety Prioritization Analysis will include the analysis and existence of the following criteria per machine identified in the scope of work at your facility:
+The Machine Safety Prioritization Analysis service will include the analysis of existing safeguarding measures according to the following criteria for each machine identified in the scope of work:

 - Approximate Risk In